kirbles19/integrations-extras/stackpulse/README.md

 ## Overview

-The [Torq][1] integration enables you to trigger automatic playbooks in response to Datadog alerts, providing alert enrichment, incident mitigation, and collaboration.
-You can then send back events from your playbook executions directly to your Datadog event stream and dedicated Torq dashboard.
+The [Torq][1] integration enables you to trigger workflows in response to Datadog alerts, providing alert enrichment.
+You can then send back events directly from your Torq workflows to your Datadog event stream and dedicated Torq dashboard.

 ## Setup the Torq integration